yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target # sh getFrequency.sh

-Invoking the above command will populate the Frequency table with the configured frequency for the various cores.
+Invoking the above command will populate the frequency table with the configured frequency for the various cores.

 CPU Load information
 ^^^^^^^^^^^^^^^^^^^^

-The CPU load information need individual plugin modules for each of the cores.
+The CPU load information needs individual plugin modules for each of the cores.
 This is envisioned to be different for different systems.
-The default filesystem contains the plugins required for reading the MPU(A15) and the GPU(SGX544 MP2).
+The default filesystem contains the plugins required for reading the MPU and the GPU.
 Other plugins for measuring the loads for the IPU1, IPU2, DSP1 and DSP2 will be available at a later time.

 Measuring the MPU load